JannesP/java_tower_defense/README.md

 # java_tower_defense
-A Project by me and a few other people.
+A project by me and a few other people.